-Although the curriculum is needs-led and therefore tailored to the needs of Learners, National Curriculum coverage is ensured through use of long-term plans.
+Although the curriculum is needs-led and therefore tailored to the needs of pupils, National Curriculum coverage is ensured through use of long-term plans.
 Themes/topics are revisited through the Key Stages to promote consolidation and progression at a deeper level.
 Each subject lead has developed a progressive long-term plan across the age ranges.
-Where possible and to support our learners to remember what they learn, links are made between themes and topics across subject areas which is illustrated through our Curriculum Maps.
-As appropriate, learners are directed to complete home-learning tasks.
+Where possible and in order to support our pupils to remember what they learn, links are made between themes and topics across subject areas which is illustrated through our Curriculum Maps.
+As appropriate, pupils are directed to complete home-learning tasks.

-Timetables are organised in a way which enables learners to access subject specific teachers; this supports consistency, and the principles of nurture.
-The key stage 4 curriculum is based on work-related learning with opportunities for vocational learning through their Employability qualification and learning pathway.
+Timetables are organised in a way which enables pupils to access subject specific teachers; this supports consistency, and the principles of nurture.
+Our work-related learning curriculum is being developed to provide older pupils with opportunities for vocational learning where appropriate.
+Every pupil accesses an individual Key Worker session which provides an important opportunity for a pupil to develop a relationship with a trusted adult and undertake some self-directed learning in a relaxed and enjoyable way.

-Our PSHE offer is perfectly aligned with NCFE's RSHE L1-L2 award; this 3-5-year programme is achieved through learners' engagement in the subject.
+Our PSHE offer is perfectly aligned with NCFE's RSHE L1-L2 award; this 3-5-year programme is achieved through pupils' engagement in the subject.